 UCAS applications are made in the Michaelmas Term of the Upper Sixth, either for entry immediately upon leaving School or for deferred entry after a gap year.
-The School will provide full advice on university entry at the appropriate time.
-The School runs a Higher Education Conference, Oxbridge Conference, careers lessons and a Careers Festival, all of which take place in the Lower Sixth and which provide extensive guidance and information about university applications and career choices.
-In addition, the Careers Department staff are available throughout the school year and pupils are encouraged to seek detailed advice before making university applications through the UCAS system.
+The School will provide full advice on university entry at the appropriate time throughout the Lower Sixth and at the start of the Upper Sixth.
+We provide extensive guidance and information about university applications and career choices.
+In addition, the Careers Department staff are available throughout the school year and pupils are encouraged to seek our advice as and when they have any queries.
 Particular degree course subjects may require specific subjects to be taken at A level so future choices will be affected by the decisions made at this stage.

-This information is readily available through the Careers Department, university websites and UCAS, and it is vital that assumptions are not made.
-The list on the following page is not exhaustive, but reflects the subjects about which misconceptions are most often held.
+This information is readily available through the Careers Department, university websites and the UCAS website, and it is vital that assumptions are not made.
+The list on page 12 is not exhaustive, but reflects the subjects about which misconceptions are most often held.

 Universities make offers on the basis of A level and Pre-U predictions.
-Draft grades are issued at the beginning of the Summer Term of the Lower Sixth, based on pupils' performance throughout the year.
+Draft predicted grades are issued at the beginning of the Summer Term of the Lower Sixth, based on pupils' performance throughout the year.
 These are then reviewed and confirmed at the end of June, following internal examinations.